GrandEchoWhiskey/harvard-cs50-game-projects/proj-06-angry/README.md

 </a></p>

 ### Description:
 More Aliens!
-Catapult an alien and then split them in 3 to be sure you hit your target.
+Catapult an alien and then split him in 3 to be sure you hit your target.

 ### Getting Started:
 Export this directory using SVN.